 The Reflections range of glass pool mosaics use the latest Italian Hotmelt Mounting System.
 The UV Resistant Polyurethane (PU) Thermo adhesive is precisely applied to ensure straight and even alignment of the stones, with no protrusion between the stones, allowing for full and even penetration of grout.
 The Hotmelt Mounting ensures a sturdy mosaic sheet, wet or dry, yet supple enough to conform to all pool shapes.
-This Hotmelt Mounting System also achieves maximum adhesion as required by the Australian Standards and is perfectly suitable for the extreme challenges of our weather patterns.
+This Hotmelt Mounting System also allows maximum adhesion, with CSIRO test results showing an average of 93% available adhesion contact area, easily exceeding the Australian Standards, and makes it the perfect choice for the extreme challenges of our weather patterns.

 Glass Tile Installation